shiro-nya/2025-chess-bot-tournament/README.md

 ## Contest Format
 ### Schedule
-Submissions will be accepted until DATE.
-Following this, valid submissions will be entered into a tournament to determine final chess bot rankings.
+Submissions will be accepted until November 1st @ 12:00AM EST. Following this, received valid submissions will be entered into a tournament to determine the final chess bot rankings.
 ### Tournament
 The tournament will be a round-robin tournament in which each bot faces each other bot a number of times.
 Bot players will have 5 minutes of time, no increment.
 Pre-moved openings may be used to avoid bots repeatedly playing the exact same games.
 ### Results